Format Strings: GOT overwrite to change Control Flow Remotely on ASLR

 p.interact()

-$ python2 tst.py
+Execute it.$ python2 tst.py

 ######## Welcome to Open Message Server ########